bevesce/TodoFlow/README.md

 ## NerdTool / GeekTools ##

-Scripts I use to put todo lists on Desktop with Nerdtools.
+Scripts I use to put todo lists on Desktop with Nerd tools.

 ### NerdTool Exported Logs ###